giacomobettas/anomaly-autoencoder-sklearn-baseline/README.md

    ├─ person2/
 ```

 Each folder contains `.jpg` / `.png` images.
-Resolution doesn’t matter: they will be resized to 64×64 grayscale.
+Resolution doesn't matter: they will be resized to 64×64 grayscale.

 ### 2. Train the autoencoder